MakakWasTaken/ts-edifact/README.md

 -   Charsets ([v3](https://www.gefeg.com/jswg/cl/v3/21a/cl1.htm), [v4](https://www.gefeg.com/jswg/cl/v4x/40219/cl1.htm)) in `UNB` segments are not correctly supported which can lead to issues for `UNOX` and `UNOY` encodings that may utilize up to 4 bytes per character
 -   Code-list values are not parsed and therefore not included in the validation process
 -   Objects generated for the object tree do not respect the specifications in different Edifact directories
--   `segments.ts` and `elements.ts` only support basic service segments (`UNB`, `UNH`, ...), that are more or less mixing things of different syntax versions, but are missing a lot of [others](https://www.gefeg.com/jswg/v3/se/sl1.htm), especially ones defined in [syntax version 4](https://www.gefeg.com/jswg/v4x/se/sl1.htm)
+-   `segments.ts` and `elements.ts` only support basic
 -   Parsing and validation should be decoupled
 -   More configuration options are needed
 -   More sample files are needed, especially ones with uncommon charsets
 -   Better mechanism for loading message structure, segments and element definition tables needed to reduce the size of this artifact and to load definitions only when really needed.
-Any help from more experienced JS/TS developers is more than appreciated here on how such a mechanism may look like
+Any help from more experienced JS/TS developers is more than appreciated here on how such a mechanism may look like.

-Changing these things, unfortunately, takes a bit time of which I'm currently not having that much of.
-I try to port the necessary changes to this project as soon as possible, but my schedule for the upcoming months looks pretty exhausting TBH.

 ## Usage